adobe-type-tools/psautohint/README.md

 Testing
 -------

-We have a very primitive test suite that can be run with:
+We have a test suite that can be run with:

-    make check
+    tox